Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Evacuation Plans

 • Helicopter Rescue Insurance: A Luxury Everest Base Camp Trek often includes rescue coverage up to 6,000 meters.
-This allows quick evacuation if your health needs it.
+This allows for a quick evacuation if your health requires it.

 • 24/7 Emergency Contact: An on-call medical team in Kathmandu stays ready to respond.
 Guides can reach them at any time for advice or help.